1. Where did osteopathy come from?

 4. Do you treat children?

 We treat children of any age including newborns.
 We treat breathing difficulties, wry neck (or torticollis) or irritability.
 Babies can respond well to osteopathic treatment for generally being unsettled, croup, constipation and reflux .
 Even feeding issues such as difficulty latching on are treated.

 5. When should I not use osteopathy?

-Common aches and pains can benefit from osteopathic care, and many come in for regular checks.
-Even if you are undergoing rehabilitation for a recent break or fracture, osteopathy can help to reduce any compensation patterns which start to develop – for example when using a walking stick or crutches.
+Many of our clients come in for regular check ups regarding common aches and pains.
+Even if you are undergoing rehabilitation for a recent break or fracture, osteopaths may assist in reducing compensation patterns which start to develop – for example when using a walking stick or crutches.

 Osteopaths are trained to recognise when osteopathy is not appropriate and when other medical attention should be sought.
 Your osteopath can refer you to other specialists who can treat these problems if required.